drekka/Machinus/README.md

 ## 4. Transition

-Ok, the state machine is setup so let's ask it to transition to a different state.
+Now the state machine's setup lets ask it to transition to a different state.

 ```swift
 machine.transition(to: .loggedOut)